someengineering/fixinventory/docs/source/manual/cleanup.rst

     match id = i-039e06bb2539e5484 | tag delete owner

-:ref:`component-ckcore` will put this tagging task onto a task queue.
-This task is then consumed by a :ref:`component-ckworker` that knows how to perform tagging for that particular resource and its particular cloud and account.
+:ref:`component-resotocore` will put this tagging task onto a task queue.
+This task is then consumed by a :ref:`component-resotoworker` that knows how to perform tagging for that particular resource and its particular cloud and account.

 In our first example above we set the tag ``owner: lukas`` for the AWS EC2 instance with ID ``i-039e06bb2539e5484``.
-This task is given to a :ref:`component-ckworker` that knows how to update AWS EC2 instance tags in that resources account.
+This task is given to a :ref:`component-resotoworker` that knows how to update AWS EC2 instance tags in that resources account.

 .. _delete_warning: